-Of course, there are good digital picture frames out there that you can buy but depending on your requirements, they may not exactly correspond to what you want to have in your living room.
+Of course, there are suitable digital picture frames out there that you can buy, but depending on your requirements, they may not exactly correspond to what you want to have in your living room.

 How my addiction began

-In 2005 I bought my first digital photo frame from PhotoVu, a US-based company that produced rather beautiful digital photo frames with a high-quality matting and frame.
-The largest size at that time was 19 inches screen, but with the matting, it looked quite big.
+In 2005 I bought my first digital photo frame from PhotoVu, a US-based company that produced rather beautiful digital photo frames with high-quality matting and framing.
+The largest size at that time was 19 inches screen, but with the matte, it looked quite big.
 You just inserted a USB stick, and it beautifully displayed the photos with a great number of random transitions between them.
 It even came with a wifi stick that you could use to configure the frame settings.

 It turned itself on in the morning and off in the evening, powered by Linux.
 It didn’t come cheap at around US$ 1,500, but it was very well built and worth it.